cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ---
 title: Conversion > 1.
 Define
-seo_title: Do I need a Deck Permit?
+seo_title: Do I need a Conversion Permit?
 seo_description: >-
-  Find out if you need a deck permit in Austin, Texas, what other permits you may need, and learn about the standard deck zoning regulations.
+  Find out if you need a conversion permit in Austin, Texas, what other permits you may need, and learn about the standard conversion zoning regulations.
 step_number: 1
 project_name: conversion
 tabs: